ThynStyx/vzome-sharing/_posts/2022-01-25-Keplers-Kosmos-Revisited-Hull-Coloured-14-27-22.md

 (The other models can be built/disassembled using only two pieces.)

 Only one example of each solid has been selected to keep these representations as simple as possible.
 The alternatives could be found in the physical model by rotating the "packing pieces" within the trackball hull.

+With thanks to Scott Vorthmann, John Kostick and David Hall.

 <select>
     <option value="https://ThynStyx.github.io/vzome-sharing/2022/04/30/22-59-09-Platonics-skeleton/Platonics-skeleton.vZome" >Skeleton</option>